vincetran96/Scrape-Finance-Data-v2/functions_vietstock/commands and instructions/crawling commands.md

 celery purge -A celery_main -f

 # Send tasks to the worker
-At the `functions` folder of the project
+At the `functions_vietstock` folder of the project
 ```
 python3
 from celery_tasks import *